History of SMR

 History of SensoriMotor Repatterning

-I was first exposed to muscle testing in the muscle testing course from my college days, thus I was well versed in many of the muscle testing techniques taught when I attended my first Neurokinetic therapy course.
+I was first exposed to manual muscle testing in the Registered Massage Therapy course from my college days, thus I was well versed in many of the muscle testing techniques taught when I attended my first Neurokinetic therapy course.

 Of great influence was a course taught and developed by Jordan Terry Shane.
 He had taken the work of Dr. Stone and evolved it into a method of detecting and correcting dysfunctions.
 Jordan’s courses are excellent, and I recommend them to anyone interested in the field (www.adaptablepolarity.com).